JayaswalPrateek/MyCSnotesForME/Data Strs.md

     }
 }
 ```
-- to insert the node at nth position goto n-1 th node and
+- to insert the node at nth position go to n-1 th node and
-	- make sure it points to the node to be inserted and copy the node it is pointing to to the next of the node that will be inserted
+	- make sure the n-1 th node's next points to the node to be inserted and copy the node it is pointing to to the next of the node that will be inserted
 ```cpp
 #include <iostream>
 using namespace std;